 1. Described under section 501(c)(3) of the Internal Revenue Code of 1986 (IRC) and exempt from tax under section 501(a) of such code.
 This includes entities designated as “private” (e.g., private institutions of higher learning), as private colleges and universities can also be designated as 501c3 entities.

 2. Able to demonstrate, through the application, that the organization is at high risk of a terrorist or other extremist attack.

 How do you apply for the Nonprofit Security Grant Program? #

 Applications for the Nonprofit Security Grant Program are accepted on an annual basis, with the application window being open for a few months each year.
 For the latest information on steps to apply, visit https://www.fema.gov/grants/preparedness/nonprofit-security/apply.

 The information provided in this page does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this page are for general informational purposes only.
 Information on this page may not constitute the most up-to-date legal or other information.
-This page contains links to other third-party websites.
-Such links are only for the convenience of the reader, user or browser; Texas Marshal Protection Agency, LLC and its members do not recommend or endorse the contents of the third-party sites.
+This page may contain links to other third-party websites; such links are only for the convenience of the reader, user or browser.
+In addition, Texas Marshal Protection Agency, LLC and its members do not recommend or endorse the contents of these third-party sites.